Spin dependent analysis of homogeneous and inhomogeneous exciton decoherence in magnetic fields: Results and Discussion

 For assessing the relative role of different decoherence mechanisms, the full width at half maximum (FWHM) of the emission lines can be examined.
 Although the coherence loss by time-irreversible processes can be mapped by analyzing how the FWHM changes with temperature and external fields, this parameter is also affected by statistical fluctuations of the spatial variation of the light sources (excitons in this case).
 So the role played by the statistics of the interface roughness must be determined.

-In order to assess this effect, the lattice temperature dependence of the e-hh peak position, $E_{\text{p}}$, has been displayed in Fig.~\ref{fig2}a for two laser power densities along with simulations using the expression~\cite{passler1997}
+In order to assess this effect, the lattice temperature dependence of the e-hh peak position, $E_{\text{p}}$, has been displayed in Fig.~\ref{fig2}(a) for two laser power densities along with simulations using the expression~\cite{passler1997}

-where $E_{\text{g}}=1.519 \text{ eV}$ is the GaAs energy band-gap at $T_{\text{L}}=0 \text{ K}$, and $E_{\text{exc}}=98\text{ meV}$ is the extra energy given by the QW confinement, $\alpha = 5.405 \times 10^{-4} \text{ eV/K}$,~\cite{Madelung2004} $\Theta=418 \text{ K}$ is the effective phonon temperature, while $p=2.5$ for $60 \text{ W/cm}^{2}$ and $p=2.45$ for $2\times 10^4 \text{W/cm}^{2}$.
-Here, $p$ is a parameter related to the shape of the electron-phonon spectral function.~\cite{passler1997,Teodoro2008} The deviation, $\Delta E_{p}$, of the theoretical expectations and the experiment, is produced by local band-gap fluctuations provoked by interface roughness.~\cite{Teodoro2008} At low temperatures, excitons can be trapped into these fluctuations and, by increasing $T_{\text{L}}$, they progressively diffuse and recombine radiatively from higher energy states.
-By increasing the laser power density~\cite{Teodoro2008} the band-gap fluctuations are effectively screened reducing $\Delta E_p$, as confirmed in Figs.~\ref{fig2}a, b and c.
+where $E_{\text{g}}=1.519 \text{ eV}$ is the GaAs energy band-gap at $T_{\text{L}}=0 \text{ K}$, and $E^\text{e}_{1}+E^\text{h}_{1}=98\text{ meV}$ is the extra energy given by the QW confinement, $\alpha = 5.405 \times 10^{-4} \text{ eV/K}$,~\cite{Madelung2004} $\Theta \equiv \hbar\omega_{LO}/ k_{B} $ with $\hbar\omega_{LO}=36$ meV for GaAs, while $p=2.5$ for $60 \text{ W/cm}^{2}$ and $p=2.45$ for $2\times 10^4 \text{W/cm}^{2}$.
+Here, $p$ is a parameter related to the shape of the electron-phonon spectral function.~\cite{passler1997,Teodoro2008} The deviation, $\Delta E_{p}$, of the theoretical expectations and the experiment, is produced by local band-gap fluctuations provoked by interface roughness.~\cite{Teodoro2008} At low temperatures, excitons can be trapped into these fluctuations and, by increasing $T_{\text{L}}$, they progressively diffuse and recombine radiatively from higher energy states.~\cite{RUNGE2003149} By increasing the laser power density~\cite{Teodoro2008} the band-gap fluctuations are effectively screened reducing $\Delta E_p$, as confirmed in Figs.~\ref{fig2}(a), (b) and (c).
 These effects can be analyzed by using the model reported in Ref.~\citenum{Mattheis2007}, which describes the emission intensity as a function of the photon energy $E$, as

 where $\sigma$ is the standard deviation of the local band-gap fluctuations,~\cite{Christen1990,Teodoro2008} and $\beta=[ 1+ (\lambda_\mu/\lambda_g)^2]^{-1/2} \in (0,1]$ depends on the ratio of the characteristic length of the carriers transport, $\lambda_\mu$, with respect to the correlation length scale of the fluctuations, $\lambda_g$, and ponders the trapping efficiency: $\beta \to 0$, small-scale fluctuations (inefficient trapping) and $\beta =1$, large-scale fluctuations (efficient trapping).
-This has been schematically represented in Figs.~\ref{fig2}d.
+This has been schematically represented in Fig.~\ref{fig2}(d).

-For relatively large arguments of the complementary error function, $\text{erfc}(z) \approx \exp(-z^2)/\sqrt{\pi}z$,~\cite{andrews_1997} and the intensity becomes proportional to
+For relatively large arguments of the complementary error function, $\text{erfc}(\xi) \approx \exp(-\xi^2)/\sqrt{\pi}\xi$,~\cite{andrews_1997} and the intensity becomes proportional to